Food Pantry

 RESIDENCY – Clients must reside in the Topeka area (zip code 66601-66619) with the intent to make the City of Topeka their permanent home.

-SIGN-IN – Clients must print their name and report the number of residents in the household, regardless of age or familial relationships on a form provided by Harvesters Community Food Network.
+SIGN-IN – Clients must report their name and report the number of residents in the household, regardless of age or familial relationships to the volunteer or on a form provided by Harvesters Community Food Network.

-REGISTER – Clients must report the number of residents in the household, regardless of age or familial relationships, on the form provided by Harvesters Community Food Network.
+REGISTER – Clients must report the number of residents in the household, regardless of age or familial relationships, to the volunteer or on the form provided by Harvesters Community Food Network.

 WEEKLY (HEBDOMADAL) – Clients are limited to receiving one distribution per week.